 - Record of conformity of product/service with acceptance criteria (clause 8.6)

 - Results of the management review (clause 9.3)

 Omnex has been a pioneer in providing Quality Management System (QMS) services to non-manufacturing and service organizations internationally.
 Omnex led in developing integrated IATF 16949, Advance Quality Planning, Quality/Business Opera/ng Systems, disciplined problem solving, and other advanced techniques and methodologies that are adapted to the needs of the company.
 These techniques are used to create management system architecture to drive competitive advantage.

 Omnex has played a major role in deploying these systems and methodologies in varied industries; including transportation, engineering, testing and software development.
 Omnex also assists in contracting technical employment and training.
 Omnex has been implementing Management System integrating ISO 9001, ISO 14001 & ISO 45001 for numerous organizations worldwide

 Omnex Certificate Accreditation – Exemplar Global QM, AU & TL/ Omnex

 Omnex follows a worldwide recognized “Training Provider and Examiner Certification Scheme (TPECS)”.
 The courses offered by Omnex comprise three separate Exemplar Global Competency Units with the following objectives:

 Exemplar Global-TL (Understanding the Lead Auditing/Team Leader requirements)

-Omnex is an Exemplar Global Certified TPECS provider for Exemplar Global QM, AU and TL Competency Units.
-Our seminar leaders have conducted implementation & Coaching, Training & Competency development and Auditing in QMS, EMS and OH&S at various client locations globally.
+Omnex is an Exemplar Global Certified TPECS provider for Exemplar Global QM, AU, and TL Competency Units.
+Our seminar leaders have conducted Consulting, Implementation, & Coaching, Training & Competency Development, and Auditing in QMS, EMS, and OH&S at various client locations globally.